artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 5. Install Verilator as explained in Appendix C of the RVfpga Getting Started Guide.

-7. In the cygwin terminal, in the same folder (RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo), compile the simulator by running:
+7. In the cygwin terminal, go into folder RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo and compile the simulator by running:

 ```
 make